-As of June 30, 2023, we had short-term and long-term income taxes payable of \$3.6 billion and \$2.2 billion related to a one-time transition tax payable incurred as a result of the U.S. Tax Cuts and Jobs Act ("Tax Act").
+As of September 30, 2023, we had short-term and long-term income taxes payable of \$3.6 billion and \$2.1 billion related to a one-time transition tax payable incurred as a result of the U.S. Tax Cuts and Jobs Act ("Tax Act").
 As permitted by the Tax Act, we will pay the transition tax in annual interest-free installments through 2025.
-We also have long-term taxes payable of \$6.6 billion primarily related to uncertain tax positions as of June 30, 2023.
+We also have long-term taxes payable of \$5.9 billion primarily related to uncertain tax positions as of September 30, 2023.

-As a result of the 2023 IRS payment deferral relief made available to taxpayers headquartered in designated counties in California, we are postponing our second and third quarter tax payments until the fourth quarter of 2023.
+As a result of the 2023 IRS payment deferral relief made available to taxpayers headquartered in designated counties in California, we postponed our second and third quarter U.S. federal income tax payments.
+On October 16, 2023, we made an estimated income tax payment to the IRS of \$10.5 billion.
 See Note 6 of the Notes to Consolidated Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q.